marsikthecat/Quiz-App/README.md

 ## Language
 The current language of the quiz GUI and the question-answer set is in german.
 I forgot to write it in english, but soon I gonna try I18n to support multiple languages.

+> [!NOTE]
+> If you want to retry the Quiz after you've finished it, something interesting might happen.